-- Sign up early at http://myFCC.frederick.edu log into PeopleSoft, click the link under finance from the student center page. - Payments are automatically withdrawn from your checking/savings account or major credit card on the 5th day of each month that payment is due. - Enrollment fee is \$25; No interest charges. - If you sign up for a payment plan, you are entering into a contract for all tuition and fees. - You may be eligible to add required course materials to your payment plan.
+- Sign up early at http://myFCC.frederick.edu log into PeopleSoft, click the link under finance from the student center page. - Payments are automatically withdrawn from your checking/savings account or major credit card monthly. - Enrollment fee is \$25; No interest charges. - If you sign up for a payment plan, you are entering into a contract for all tuition and fees. - You may be eligible to add required course materials to your payment plan.
 For additional information, email bookstore@frederick.edu.

-Fall 2023 Target Dates To Enroll in a Payment Plan
+Summer 2023 Target Dates To Enroll in a Payment Plan